Skip to Content

 Ultimately, that puts us on the same footing as any other business.
 The IRS treats us like a business.
 As a result, I choose to treat this like a business.

 SHOULD we be doing this as a business?
 There's a whole lot of discussion going on politically about whether these companies should be allowed to use independent contractors.
+That's another debate but for the time being, this is the nature of our relationship with Doordash and other gig companies.

 4. This leaves us completely on our own.